LefanHu/MasterQuoter/README.md

 - Implement game of guessing who said the quotes
 - Make a cache, open file globally, save it, don't close it
 - Embed colors for bot messages (refer below for resources)
+- Add feature to quote multiple lines from one user
+- Add feature to associate quote snippets with others users included in message snippet
+- Add attachment quoting support (ability to quote screenshots or picture attachments)

 ## Note to contributers
 Do not use client.run(), ruse bot.run() instead as "bot" is a subclass of "client.